Johnny Galecki Admits He’s Hoping For A Baby Girl With Pregnant Girlfriend Alaina Meyer

 Johnny Galecki and Alaina Meyer made their red carpet debut as a couple at the People’s Choice Awards in November after months of social media teases.
 The lovebirds, who have a 22-year-old age gap, have not been shy about sharing details of their relationship with fans on social media and even sparked engagement rumors when they wore matching rings in a series of playful shots earlier this year.
 But when Galecki shared the big baby news on Instagram on May 3, the actor asked that his 3 million Instagram fans respect the couple’s privacy at this time.

-Alaina Meyer also posted to Instagram to write that there couldn’t be a better blessing in the world” for the couple as they await the arrival of their first child.
+Alaina Meyer also posted to Instagram to write that there “couldn’t be a better blessing in the world” for the couple as they await the arrival of their first child.

-While Johnny Galecki and Alaina Meyer have not announced marriage or engagement plans, earlier this year, Meyer’s half-brother, Evan Bozajian, told Radar Online that Johnny Galecki asked Alaina’s father for his permission to marry his daughter.
+While Johnny Galecki and Alaina Meyer have not announced marriage or engagement plans, earlier this year, Meyer’s half-brother, Evan Bozajian, told Radar Online that Johnny Galecki asked Alaina’s father for permission to marry his daughter.

 You can see Johnny Galecki talking about his baby news in The Talk clip below.